Zajovic/moje_pravo/README.md

 Responsive Layout Design

-This repo hold an website who demonstrating layout responsive design.
+This repository hold an website who demonstrating layout responsive design.
 Adopting many of the industry best practices with a mobile first approach.

-The site is live and you can check it out here,
+The site is live and you can check it out here.

 Link - www.obradakredita.rs